 The mission likely carried three satellites for the Rodnik communications network.
-Shortly after the launch, ISS Reshetnev company, which developed Rodnik-type satellites and its civilian version -- Gonets -- announced that three of its satellites successfully reached their orbits and established communications with ground control.
+Shortly after the launch, ISS Reshetnev company, which developed Rodnik-type satellites and its civilian version -- Gonets -- announced that three of its satellites had successfully reached their orbits and had established communications with ground control.

 Rodnik (Strela-3M) launches:

 *Payloads not announced at the time of the launch